AnyChart/docs.anychart.com/Stock_Charts/Data.md

 table = anychart.data.table();
 ```

 Here you should set which table column contain the x-axis value.
-If it is not defined in the first table column, then you should set the index of the column with x-axis values to the {api:anychart.data#table}**.table()**{api} method, because it is set to 0 by default.
+If it is not defined in the first table column, then you should set the index of the column with x-axis values to the {api:anychart.data#table}table(){api} method, because it is set to 0 by default.

 ## Add

 ### Data as array of arrays

 Now, we should add some data to our newly created table.
-We use {api:anychart.data.Table#addData}**.addData()**{api} method for this.
+We use {api:anychart.data.Table#addData}addData(){api} method for this.

 ```
 table = anychart.data.table(0);